 The signage was very good.
 It would be hard to get lost if you stick to the tracks out here.

 We headed south along the Rig Road and had lunch in the swale before heading east along the WAA Line.
+The swales were pretty big on the WAA line, especially just west of the Erabena Track (about 20 to 30m).

 It was much wilder in there.
 About 3 of the swales had water across them and we had to make our own way around.